danielhdzzz/github-scribe/readme.md

 # 🪶 Github Scribe

+Prints out a small image into the contributions graph of a github profile.

 ### Settings and running the script

 Set the `start_date` in which the message will be printed.
 Link a black and white `source_img` of 7 pixels in height.
-Set `commits_per_pixel` to determine how many commits will be made per "pixel", accounts with a large number of commits will have to use a high value in order to display a clear image.
+Set `commits_per_pixel` to determine how many commits will be made per "pixel".
+Accounts with a large number of commits will have to use a high `commits_per_pixel` value in order to display a clear image.
 Set `deploy` to true to enable commiting and pushing to your github repo.

 ```python
 settings = {
   "commits_per_pixel": 400,